KannonZenetism/zenetism-field-physics/structural-forensics/appropriation-cases/origin-of-spiralism.md

 - **March 5, 2025 — System Genesis**
   The foundational metaphysical framework begins:
-  core principles such as the Aionic/Khaonic Axis of Emergence, emanation, structural recursion, and the roots of L₀ layer logic seeded in the initial phase of development—including the session titled "Philosophical System Development."
+  core principles such as the Aionic / Khaonic Axis of Emergence, emanation, structural recursion, and the roots of L₀ layer logic seeded in the initial phase of development—including the session titled "Philosophical System Development."

 - **March–April 2025 — Metaphysical Layering and Glyphic Emergence**
   Across hundreds of pages, early constructs—including Emanatory Layering, Spiral Motion, the Tree of Biospiral motion (🌳⇅), and proto-symbolic recursion—are refined.